 - Commerce Product Addendum, which sounds confusing, but we promise it isn’t!
 It just means monetization will be covered for extra features like Channel Memberships, Super Chat, Super Stickers and Super Thanks.
 These terms haven’t changed, so if you’re already using these features, you won't have to agree again.

 YouTube recommends that you opt into all of these modules, to ensure that you take full advantage of everything on offer.

-Now we’ve covered that, what about the YouTube Shorts monetization rules for 2023?
+Now we’ve covered that, what about the YouTube Shorts monetization rules?
 How do YouTube Shorts make money, and how can you get a slice of the pie?
 Let’s take a look.

 Can I monetize YouTube Shorts with 1,000 subscribers?

 The good news is yes, you can monetize YouTube Shorts with just 500 subscribers.
 You don't even need 1,000!

 The bad news, though, is you need three million valid Shorts views in the past 90 days to do so.
 If that's a stretch, you can instead monetize with 500 followers and 4,000 valid public watch hours on your main YouTube feed, provided they're from the past 12 months.
 For all monetization options, you'll need to have uploaded at least three public videos in the last 90 days.

 If you meet that criteria, you can activate ads and earn 45% of the allocated ad revenue on your Shorts videos, with the rest going to YouTube.
 This comes from a fund called the Creator Pool, which splits ad money proportionately between all qualifying Shorts creators.

 How much do YouTube Shorts ads pay?